Panasonic G80 vs Leica T

 Body comparison: Panasonic G80 vs Leica T

 The physical size and weight of the Panasonic G80 and the Leica T are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (19 percent) than the Panasonic G80.
 Moreover, the T Typ 701 is markedly lighter (24 percent) than the G80.
 It is worth mentioning in this context that the G80 is splash and dust resistant, while the T Typ 701 does not feature any corresponding weather-sealing.